Find the right finish for your range

 Why should I choose DTG?

-Stick is particularly suitable for durable, high-quality textiles such as workwear, team sportswear or promotional items that are washed frequently.
-It is ideal for clear, classic logos and designs where a high-quality 3D effect is desired.
+Stick is particularly suitable for durable, high-quality textiles such as workwear, team sportswear, or promotional items that are frequently washed.
+It is ideal for clear, classic logos and designs where a valuable 3D effect is desired.

-If you choose the wrong process, this can mean: higher unit prices, poorer quality (e.g. colors appear pale, poor hold), or in the worst case, unsuitable results for your material or design.
+If you choose the wrong process, it can mean: higher unit prices, poorer quality (e.g. colors appear dull, less hold), or in the worst case, an unsuitable result for your material or design.

-Can I change my motif to another process later?
+Can I switch my motif to another method later?

 Do you have any questions?